Liquid Low Flow Meters

 How Are They Installed?

-Rheotherm flow meters incorporate in-line flow sensors typically installed with standard tube fittings, but optionally available with flanges, sanitary fittings, etc. Any orientation is acceptable, except vertical with downward flow direction.
+Rheotherm flow meters incorporate inline flow sensors typically installed with standard tube fittings, but optionally available with flanges, sanitary fittings, etc. Any orientation is acceptable, except vertical with downward flow direction.
 With some models the electronics are integral to the sensor.
-Other models have a separate electronics enclosure that can be installed up to 200 feet from the sensor.
+Other models have a separate electronics enclosure that can be installed up to 200 feet from the sensor; this option is especially helpful in environments where space is restricted.
+For hazardous environments, it is advisable to select FM approved intrinsically safe sensors and/or FM/cFM approved explosion-proof integral units.
 Electronics Options

 What Is the Turndown Ratio?